 - biliary disease

-Sometimes the test may produce the following minor side effects:
+In some cases, the Schilling test may produce the following minor side effects:

-- soreness or a mild reaction at the site of the vitamin injection
+- soreness at the site of the vitamin injection

 - mild nausea

 A false-positive result occurs when the test indicates you have a condition that you don’t have.
 The Schilling test may sometimes give a false-positive result.
 A poor urine collection is usually the cause of this.
 However, it may also happen due to kidney disease or problems with the lining of your small intestine.
 You may have to take the test again if your doctor suspects you have a false-positive result.

 Published By: Healthline Networks, Inc.